sirnuke/steambridge/README.md

 ### Compiling the Windows Proxy DLL

-Proxy needs Windows with Visual Studio, and has a Solution in proxy/steam-proxy-win32.
+Proxy needs a Windows environment with Visual Studio.

 ### Compiling the Linux Bridge Library

-Bridge needs a Linux install that can compile 32-bit binaries.
+Bridge needs a Linux environment that can compile 32-bit binaries.
 You'll need g++, make, Wine & its development headers, and 32-bit libconfig & its development headers.
-A Makefile exists inside the bridge/winelib directory.
-Once compiled, the setup.sh script will setup the SteamBridge runtime environment.
+The root Makefile compiles the library, and setups the SteamBridge data directory.

 ### Alright, let's play

 1. Download a game through Steam inside of Wine
-2. Backup the game's *steam\_api.dll*
+2. Backup the game's *steam_api.dll*
+3. Compile *steam_api_proxy.dll* using Visual Studio
-3. Copy *steam\_api\_proxy.dll* in place of *steam\_api.dll*
+4. Copy *steam_api_proxy.dll* in place of *steam_api.dll*
-4. If it doesn't exist, create *steam_appid.txt* containing the AppId and no newline
+5. If it doesn't exist, create *steam_appid.txt* containing the AppId and no newline
+6. Compile *steam_api_bridge.dll.so* with **make**
+7. Setup the SteamBridge environment with **make install** (no sudo!)
-5. Run the main executable in Wine
+8. Run the main executable in Wine
 6. Party wildly

-Review COMPILE.md for the full notes, on both compiling and running.
+Review *documentation/indepth.md* for the full notes

 ## What SteamBridge works with